 Check for the Existence of a Registry Key, Entry, and Value Using PowerShell.

-In the previous section, I demonstrated how to verify the existence of a registry key named cloudinfra.net If you wish to inspect further whether the registry entry named Status exists and whether its value is correctly set, you can utilize the following code snippet.
+In the previous section, I demonstrated how to verify the existence of a registry key named cloudinfra.net.
+It does not check the registry entries and its values.
+If you want to check and confirm whether Status registry entry exists and its value is set correctly, then you can use the following code.

 This script will check three things: